lisabronwyn/tetris-tutorial/doc/progress.md

 No game is particularly interesting if it does not take input from the user, whether it be through a mouse pointer, touch, the keyboard, or other sensors.
-For our tetris clone, we're going to keep things simple, and let the entire game be controlled through the arrow keys.
+For our Tetris clone we're going to keep things simple, and let the entire game be controlled through the arrow keys.
 Up will rotate, left and right will move the piece left and right, and down will move the piece down.

 ## User input

-Getting user input is very language dependent, and is possibly one of the things that varies most between languages.
+Getting user input is very language dependent and is possibly one of the things that vary most between languages.
 Most languages also have several way input can be read.
 For web pages, input is handled through *events*.
-The browser fires of an event whenever something happens, and attaches related information to it.
+The browser fires of an event whenever something happens and attaches related information to it.
 A browser application can *listen* for such events, and then optionally do something when they happen.